San Diego International Airport: Modern expansion

-San Diego International Airport's expansion and enhancement program for Terminal 2 was dubbed "The Green Build".
-Additions include 10 gates on the west side of Terminal 2 West, a two-level roadway separating arriving and departing passengers, additional security lanes, and an expanded concession area.
-It was completed on August 13, 2013, and cost US$900 million.
-In January 2016, the airport opened a new consolidated rental car facility on the airport's north side.
+The first major 21st-century expansion of the airport was "The Green Build," adding 10 gates to Terminal 2 West, as well as a new security checkpoint, a scenic dining area dubbed "Sunset Cove," a new USO Center, and a dual-level arrivals and departures roadway for the entirety of Terminal 2.
+Completed on August 13, 2013, at a cost of US$900 million, it was followed in January 2016 by the opening of a consolidated rental car facility on the airport's north side.
 The US$316 million, 2 e6sqft facility houses 14 rental car companies and is served by shuttle buses to and from the terminals.
-A new three-story parking structure in front of Terminal 2 was launched in July 2016 and completed in May 2018.
+In July 2016, construction began on a three-story 5,200-space parking structure in front of Terminal 2, which was completed in May 2018.